HalfloveJAR/DailyRewards2-Docs/README.md

 ## Documentation, Suggestions, and Bug Tracker

 The Official Daily Rewards 2 Documentation.
 Read the docs, report bugs, or suggest features.
+Navigate to the 'Wiki' tab to access the plugin documentation.